knative/docs/docs/eventing/getting-started.md

       -d '{"msg":"Hello Knative!
 Goodbye Knative!"}'
    ```

-  This creates a `CloudEvent` that has the `type` `greeting` and the`source` `sendoff`.
-When the event is sent to the `Broker`, the `Triggers` `hello-display` and `goodbye-display` will activate and send it to the event consumer of the same name.
+   Result: When the event is sent to the `Broker`, the `Triggers` `hello-display` and `goodbye-display` will activate and send it to the event consumer of the same name.

-  If the event has been received, you should receive a `202 Accepted` response.
+   If the event has been received, you will receive a `202 Accepted` response similar to the one below:
+    ```sh
+    < HTTP/1.1 202 Accepted
+    < Content-Length: 0
+    < Date: Mon, 12 Aug 2019 19:48:18 GMT
+    ```

-4. Exit SSH.
+4. Exit SSH by typing `exit` into the command prompt.

 If everything has been done correctly, you should have sent 2 `CloudEvents` to the `hello-display` event consumer and 2 `CloudEvents` to the `goodbye-display` event consumer (note that `say-hello-goodbye` is sent to *both* `hello-display` and `goodbye-display`).
 You will verify that these events were received correctly in the next section.

 ## Verifying events were received